onc-healthit/reference-ccda-validator/README.md

 **1. Assumptions**

     a.
-Tomcat 8.5.x (8.5.81 recommended) or above has been installed and NOT running. (need new link)
+Tomcat 8.5.x (8.5.81 recommended) or above has been installed and NOT running. ((https://tomcat.apache.org/download-80.cgi#8.5.85))
     b.
 You are using a pre-built referenceccdaservice.war file.
 In other words, the .war file was not built from the project directly.
         Such a thing is possible but beyond the scope of this document.
     c.
 With Tomcat installed and the referenceccdaservice.war in your hands, you are ready to begin configuration and deployment.